How to Improve Business Writing Skills

 - "Ran quickly" is wasteful.
 Pick a better verb.
 "The executive sprinted into the boardroom" is concise, visual, and lively.

---> Business Writing Clarity Strategy #3: Recognize the Power of Short Words.
+Business Writing Clarity Strategy #3: Use shorter words

 Years back, some business writers felt they conveyed their intelligence more by using long words when short words worked better.
 Long words don’t make you sound intelligent unless used very skillfully and judiciously.
 In the wrong situation, they’ll have the opposite effect, making you sound pretentious and arrogant.
 They’re also less likely to be understood and more awkward to read.